Soft Tissue Management (STM™)

 How is Atlas STM™ Different?

-First, our staff includes physical therapists, occupational therapists, and athletic trainers who are formally medically trained to assesses the risk of the situation and correctly determine the proper course of action.
+First, our staff includes physical therapists, occupational therapists, and athletic trainers who are formally medically trained to assess the risk of the situation and correctly determine the proper course of action.
 They specialize in musculoskeletal issues and are able to decide if soft tissue massage or any first aid intervention is appropriate, or if an employee needs medical care.

 Second, you have the option to use Atlas STM™ as either a stand-alone solution or as a component of our broader suite of Early Intervention services.
 Our staff is trained to not only provide care through massage, but also other first aid techniques.
 In addition, they can address the root cause of the concern through a workstation assessment, job coaching, and ergonomics.
 We can help you move beyond reactionary intervention to a proactive approach that prevents injuries.